godotengine/godot-docs/classes/class_renderdata.rst

 Description
 -----------

 Abstract render data object, exists for the duration of rendering a single viewport.
+See also :ref:`RenderDataRD<class_RenderDataRD>`, :ref:`RenderSceneData<class_RenderSceneData>`, and :ref:`RenderSceneDataRD<class_RenderSceneDataRD>`.

-\ **Note:** This is an internal rendering server object, do not instantiate this from script.
+\ **Note:** This is an internal rendering server object.
+Do not instantiate this class from a script.

 .. rst-class:: classref-reftable-group